JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- a nested class acts independently as if it were an outer class

 <mark style="background: #FFB86CA6;">exception handling</mark>
-- during runtime errors
+- used during runtime errors
 - if there is any error in the try block then the control moves to the catch block
 	- the remaining lines of try block are not executed
 	- catch block will not execute if no errors in try block
-- to move the control use throw in the try block.
+- to move the control use throw in the try block
-- `throw var` then var needs to be a parameter of the catch block
+- `throw var` then `var` needs to be a parameter of the catch block
 	- `var` usually used to throw codes
 ```cpp
 #include <iostream>